alida-laney/justalida/_poems/real-tragedy.md

 With hope and care, I tended to your goodness,
 Neverminding the thorn-pricks of your fear.

 I saw all the darkness and loved across it.
 I placed seeds of faith into the cracks of your concrete,
 Hoping soil would find its way to me.

 I was too weary to find my own soil back then.
 I will forgive myself, in time.

-Our friends tell me you’re moving like you know you did something wrong.
+Our friends tell me you’re moving
+Like you know you did something wrong.
 I can’t imagine why.

 Starving a woman for personhood,